 Koyo Bearing has requested an update to their automated high volume bearing bore gage.
 The mechanical aspects, pneumatic actuators and LVDTs, are currently performing at a level desired by Koyo Bearing.
 Therefore, we have decided to update the electrical components of the system.
-Four different component layouts were presented and a selection has been made.
-The chosen design includes a signal conditioner, PLC, CPU, touch monitor, and router.
-It is believed that these components will allow for an intuitive user interface, accurate measurements, and external communication to Koyo's plant.
-A design proposal, including bill of materials, has been sent to Koyo Bearings for approval.
-Once the design is approved, parts will be purchased through Koyo Bearings.
-The design will be implemented during the spring semester.
+Four different component layouts were presented and a selection will be made in early November.